- Why being “second” to market with your product can make you a winner! - October 13, 2015

 - Quick Facts (and reality check) for inventors - September 4, 2015

-That being said, there are still many opportunities for inventors to get on the shelves at retail.
-The key will be to “give the people what they want” and based on my extensive research and conversations with industry experts and retail executives alike, I have listed some product categories that are thought to be important growth categories in 2012.
+If you are an inventor with a potentially hot new product, this seems like it will shape up to be another fruitful year as long as the product is packaged well, priced right, and is well marketed.
+Based on my annual research and conversations with industry experts and retail executives alike, I have listed some product categories that are thought to be important growth categories in 2013.
 In order for leading retailers to differentiate themselves going forward, they must offer unique products along with the innovative everyday items we always purchase.
 This is great news for inventors!
-In fact, a number of brands such as Proctor & Gamble are actively seeking innovative product submissions as they are looking to inventors and small business for creative and exciting new products that can give them an edge at retail.
+Some of these categories mimic those from 2012, but a few new ones are emerging and this represents real opportunity for the brave entrepreneur!

-For inventors and entrepreneurs, the time to bring that product idea in your mind to life is now!
-By creating products that match well with current consumer demand, you may be well positioned to offer consumers innovative items that they are seeking and reap the rewards of your hard work.
-Popular websites who regularly monitor retail trends and consumer buying habits such as Trendwatching.com, euromonitor.com, retailingtoday.com, reuters.com, and cesweb.org have conducted various studies with consumers as well as manufacturers to learn what types of products people may wish to purchase in the coming year.
-Combined with conversations with leading retail chain buyers and our own perceptions of social trends, here is what we predict will be HOT.
+For consumer product entrepreneurs, the time to develop and market your new product is right now!
+By creating products that match well with current consumer demand, you may be well positioned to offer consumers innovative items that they are seeking and attract those who are willing to spend for convenience and fun items alike.
+There are various sites that also will predict what items will be hot holiday offerings for 2013 including leaders like dealio.com.
+Combined with conversations with leading retail chain buyers and our own perceptions of social trends, here is what we predict will be HOT in retail in 2013.

 Baby Boomer Products